 This article will look at some causes and symptoms of water retention, as well as how to treat it.

 The human body uses a complex system to regulate its water levels.
 Hormonal factors, the cardiovascular system, the urinary system, the liver, and the kidneys all play a role.
-If there is a problem with any one of these parts, the body may not be able to expel fluid as it should.
+If there is a problem with any of these parts, the body may be unable to expel fluid as it should.

 Capillaries are tiny blood vessels with a key role in managing fluid balance in the body.
 Some medications, such as those for high blood pressure, can cause damage to the capillaries.